astro-hippie/owbz_lulcc/README.md

 `rf_graphs.py` contains the code used to generate the sensitivity analysis plot in the manuscript as well as the NDVI and precipitation time series graphs in the manuscript.

-All of the csv and json files are the results exported from these Python scripts, as well as organized into various ways for plotting the results.
+All of the csv and json files in the results folder are the results exported from these Python scripts, as well as organized into various ways for plotting the results in `rf_graphs.py`.

 You can recreate the environment used to run these scripts with the packages in the `requirements.txt` file.